Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Related Work

 \section{Related Work}

-The field of XAI has seen rapid growth in recent years.
-For CNN-based image classification, state-of-the-art methods primarily provide explanations via saliency maps that highlight the most important regions in the input image for predicting a certain class.
-An approach for generating such visualizations involves studying the input-output relationship of the model by creating a set of perturbed versions of the input and analyzing how the output changes with each perturbation.
-Notable contributions to this approach include Local Interpretable Model-Agnostic Explanations (LIME)~\cite{lime}, which uses random perturbations, and SHapley Additive exPlanations (SHAP)~\cite{shap}, which estimates the importance of each pixel using Shapley values.
+For image classification, early methods primarily provide explanations via saliency maps that highlight the most important regions in the input image to predict a certain class.
+A model-agnostic approach for generating such visualizations involves studying the model's input-output relationship by creating a set of perturbed versions of the input and analyzing how the output changes with each perturbation.
+Examples of this paradigm include LIME~\citep{lime}, which uses random perturbations, and SHAP~\citep{shap}, which estimates the importance of each pixel using Shapley values.
 A different approach that instead tries to access the internal workings of the model was originally proposed by \citet{Simonyan14a} and consists of generating saliency maps based on the gradients of the model output w.r.t. the input images.
-This idea led many researchers~\cite{Springenberg, Smilkov} to investigate how to exploit gradients to produce more accurate saliency maps.
-Among them, \citet{Selvaraju2017} proposed Gradient-weighted Class Activation Mapping (Grad-CAM), which extracts the gradients of the logits (i.e., raw pre-softmax predictions) w.r.t. the feature maps.
-It then uses a Global Average Pooling (GAP) operation to transform these gradients into class-specific weights for each feature map and performs a weighted sum of these feature maps to produce a class localization map.
-Grad-CAM has gained considerable attention and is extensively used to explain convolutional networks.
+This idea led many researchers~\citep{Springenberg, Smilkov} to investigate how to exploit gradients to produce more accurate saliency maps.
+Among them, \citet{Selvaraju2017} proposed Grad-CAM, a generalization of CAM~\citep{cam} which extracts the gradients of the logits (i.e., raw pre-softmax predictions) w.r.t. the feature maps and uses a Global Average Pooling (GAP) operation to transform these gradients into class-specific weights for each feature map.
+It then performs a weighted sum of these feature maps to produce a class localization map.
 However, \citet{IntegratedGradients} demonstrated that gradients can saturate, leading to an inaccurate assessment of feature importance.
-To address this issue, they introduced Integrated Gradients (IG), a method that calculates feature attribution by integrating the gradients along a path from a baseline (e.g., a black image) to the actual input image.
-A notable contribution of IG and its variants~\cite{lig,gig,agi,idg} include the ability to provide fine-grained saliency maps with a strong theoretical foundation.
+To address this issue, they introduced Integrated Gradients (IG), an axiomatic attribution method that works by integrating the gradients along a path from a baseline (e.g., a black image) to the actual input image, providing fine-grained saliency maps via per-pixel attribution.